AmirHosein-Gharaati/HOC-AI/README.md

 Hour of Code AI sample code

 # Requirements
 This code is writtern in python3 programming language.
-Before you get started, make sure you have an ide to run the code.
+Before you get started, make sure you have an IDE to run the code.

 [Python](https://www.ics.uci.edu/~pattis/common/handouts/pythoneclipsejava/python.html) version 3 and higher(make sure python is added in your environment)